 HiP-HOPS supports with state-of-the-art model-based techniques, as well as application of search meta-heuristics and sophisticated model-based analysis algorithms both sides of the V engineering lifecycle of a complex system, both the refinement of dependable designs from requirements to detailed SW-HW architecture, and the bottom up verification of dependability.
 This work has achieved substantial international recognition - more than 100 papers have been published or presented on topics related to this work.
 In the context of a string of recent European projects (ATESST, ATESST2, MAENAD), HiP-HOPS has contributed to the specification of the error modelling capabilities of EAST-ADL, an emerging architecture description language developed as an industry standard for the design of vehicle control systems.
 HiP-HOPS today is widely recognised as one of the state-of-the-art techniques in the area of dependability analysis.

 Following years of research, the HiP-HOPS software tool was commercially launched in 2012.
 ITI GmbH, a CAE software house and author of the simulation tool SimulationX have integrated HiP-HOPS into SimulationX and provide licences to interested parties.
 More information about this product can be here or by clicking on the ITI logo on the right.
 The commercial version currently supports combinatorial FMEA & FTA synthesis and analysis and has some design optimisation capability that can help with decisions on component and subsystem selection among alternatives as well as decisions on the level and location of replicated components.
-The commercial version will soon (January 2015) support allocation of requirements in the form of Safety Integrity Levels, a capability that is presently maturing and scaling up.
+The commercial version has experimental support of allocation of requirements in the form of Safety Integrity Levels, a capability that is maturing and scaling up.

 HiP-HOPS is an open tool.
 Licences of the tool for research and easy connection to other modelling tools and modelling frameworks can also be directly bought from the University of Hull (please contact Prof. Yiannis Papadopoulos for access to this version).
 Experimental connections of HiP-HOPS to modelling languages such as AADL and SySML have been achieved in numerous European and other research projects.